aniketg17/Memory-Allocators-Implementation-in-C/README.md

 2. Run the application with the command './Program'.

 There is an additional command to upload to git too which can be used by typing 'make git'.

-Note: The above command 'make git' will only work if you have initialized a git repository.
+Note: The above command will only work if you have initialized a git repository.